 - a) Complete a minimum of 12 credits of postgraduate coursework in the Division of Humanities, preferably in their first year of study.
 The second year is normally devoted to the writing of the MPhil thesis; - b) Complete and pass SHSS 6770 Professional Development in Humanities and Social Science which should be taken in the first year of study for full-time students, or the first two years of study for part-time students.
-The 1 credit earned from SHSS 6770 cannot be counted toward the credit requirements; - c) Take and pass LANG 5071 Postgraduate English for Humanities.
+The 1 credit earned from SHSS 6770 cannot be counted toward the credit requirements; - c) Full-time RPg students are required to take an English Language Proficiency Assessment (ELPA) Speaking Test administered by the Center for Language Education before the start of their first term of study.
+Students whose ELPA Speaking Test score is below Level 4, or who failed to take the test in their first term of study, are required to take LANG 5000 Foundation in Listening & Speaking for Postgraduate Students until they pass the course by attaining at least Level 4 in the ELPA Speaking Test before graduation; - d) Take and pass LANG 5071 Postgraduate English for Humanities.
 The 1 credit earned from LANG 5071 cannot be counted toward the credit requirements.
-Students can be exempted from taking LANG 5071 with the agreement of the Division Head and PG Committee: - d) Register in HUMA 6990 MPhil Thesis Research; and - e) Present and defend the MPhil thesis.
+Students can be exempted from taking LANG 5071 with the agreement of the Division Head and PG Committee; - e) Register in HUMA 6990 MPhil Thesis Research; and - f) Present and defend the MPhil thesis.